-In this tutorial, we will show you how to unlock the bootloader and then root the OnePlus 8T.
-The recent addition to the OnePlus8 family, you could call this device as a middle child.
+This tutorial will show you how to unlock the bootloader and then root the OnePlus 8T.
+The recent addition to the OnePlus8 family, you could call this device a middle child.
 The features are sandwiched between the base OnePlus 8 and the highest end 8 Pro.
-With Snapdragon 865 as the underlying chipset, Adreno 650 GPU, and up to 256GB 12GB RAM, the features are definitely commendable.
+The features are definitely commendable with Snapdragon 865 as the underlying chipset, Adreno 650 GPU, and up to 256GB 12GB RAM.
 What is equally impressive is its quad rear camera setup and a 16 MP single front camera.

 However, the two biggest takeaway from this device is the 120Hz refresh rate and a 65W fast charging for its 4500mAh battery.
-Furthermore, OnePlus devices are always known to be among the top players when it comes to custom development.
+Furthermore, OnePlus devices are always known to be among the top players in custom development.
 And this device is no exception either.
 Although the device is just released, the development is already brimming with various tweaking guides.
-In this regard, this tutorial will show you the steps to unlock the bootloader and then root OnePlus 8T.
+In this regard, this tutorial will show you the steps to unlock the bootloader and then root the OnePlus 8T.

 Advantages and Risks of Bootloader Unlock | Root

 Unlocking the device’s bootloader opens the gate to a plethora of customizations.
 To begin with, you could install a custom ROM or a custom recovery like TWRP.
-The latter in itself beholds a plentitude of features including a Nandroid Backup, wiping device partitions, etc. Then an unlocked bootloader also makes it possible to root your device.
-This in turn will give you administrative rights and let you flash plenty of mods and tweaks, etc.
+The latter itself beholds a plentitude of features, including a Nandroid Backup, wiping device partitions, etc. Then an unlocked bootloader also makes it possible to root your device.
+This, in turn, will give you administrative rights and let you flash plenty of mods and tweaks, etc.

 How to Unlock Bootloader and Root OnePlus 8T